Connect with us

 on

 Lower-budget creature features were a staple of my high school years.
 I was obsessed with films like The Descent, Ice Spiders, Abominable, Pumpkinhead: Ashes to Ashes, and Pumpkinhead: Blood Fued, among many others.
 Some of these films were heavy on practical effects, some were heavy on (crappy SyFy) digital effects, and some were a healthy mixture of both.
 Creature features have always checked all of the right boxes for me.
 Nowadays, creature features have lost some of their gusto.
-I was wowed last year by Bakemono and wondered if 2025 would give us another astounding creature feature.
+I was wowed last year by Bakemono and wondered if 2025 would give us another astounding creature feature, and surprise!
+They did, with Round the Decay.

 Round the Decay follows residents and visitors in Newport’s Valley.
 The two main players are Kenzie Rhodes (Victoria Mirrer), Roz (Sienna Hubert-Ross), Bart Blakewell (Cary Hite), and Munroe (Damian Maffei) (among a couple of others).
 Kenzie is back in town sometime after her husband’s untimely death in the woods, Roz is a down-on-her-luck single mother looking for an opportunity, Bart is the new proprietor of the Barn Owl Inn, and Munroe is a long-lost Winchester brother in town to hunt some monsters.
 This ragtag group of protagonists finds themselves against the claw of an ancient creature set to wreak havoc on those who “don’t belong”.